aranhil/qgrepGUI/README.md

 ## Changelog

+### Version 2.10 (07/06/2023)

+- Improved performance significantly when loading the results to the UI
+- Implemented a crash handler to record unhandled exceptions and their callstacks in log files, with an additional option to forward them to a Google form
+- Implemented automated stress tests for the UI and resolved all identified issues

 ### Version 2.9 (04/06/2023)

 - Added an experimental option to automatically include the selected file as a C++ include statement in the currently active document